lmcai/PhyloHerb/README.md

 ## IV.
 Retrieve low-copy nuclear genes

+**When to use this function:**
 PhyloHerb uses an mapping-assembly-scaffold approach to generate sequences of low-copy nuclear loci.
 It can be interpreted as a quick-and-dirty version of [HybPiper](https://github.com/mossmatters/HybPiper).
+It has the advantage of rapidly pulling candidate regions with very low computational cost

+**Limitations:**
+but it is also important to recognize the following limitations:

+a.
+PhyloHerb

 ## V. General guidelines for genome skimming data collection